 Employees caring for elderly parents hesitate to self-identify.
 Anonymous workplace surveys can identify the number of employees “helping” elderly parents or spouses.

 Adult children rarely relate the idea of “helping” mom or dad to being a caregiver.
 The wording of the employee surveys must be carefully crafted to focus on the concept of helping elderly parents that eventually progresses to caregiving responsibilities.
 Generally, about 30% of employees are in a helping position for elderly parents.

 “Pamela D. Wilson, you remain the kindest tower of strength through mom’s years of decline.
 I am so grateful for your wisdom and support!”

 The first tier of human resource elder care programs is Increasing awareness of caregiving responsibilities and future concerns.
-The caregiving awareness program opens the door to link the elder care program to employee wellness programs that focus on chronic disease and health prevention.
+The caregiving awareness program opens the door to linking the elder care program to employee wellness programs that focus on chronic disease and health prevention.

 Flexible Human Resource Elder Care Solutions – Programs by Caregiving Expert Pamela D Wilson

-Wilson’s caregiving elder care programs are flexible.
-Awareness programs are provided on-site or broadcast through television-quality video conferencing.
-The Taking Care of Elderly Parents – Stay at Home Program s an online elder care program for employee access 24/7.
+Taking Care of Elderly Parents – Stay at Home Program s an online elder care program for employee access 24/7.

 Because issues associated with elder care are far-reaching, easily accessible online support increases participation.
 Elder care programs are the missing link in the circle of care to improve involvement in employee wellness programs.
-Solutions exist for human resource challenges for elder care.
+Solutions exist for human resource challenges in elder care.

-For more information on Human Resource Elder Care programs, call Pamela D. Wilson at 303-810-1816 or complete a contact form on this website
+For more information on Human Resource Elder Care programs, call Pamela D. Wilson at 303-810-1816 or complete a contact form on this website.